-This conversion is a straight ‘bolt-on’ conversion, although the engine needs to be removed from the aircraft and all accessories (magnetos, carburettor, oil pump etc) need to be changed.
+This conversion is a straight ‘bolt-on’ conversion, although the engine needs to be removed from the aircraft and all accessories (magnetos, carburettor, oil pump etc) need to be removed.
 Finally the carburettor needs to be readjusted to cope with the different mixture requirements of the PF.

 We offer this conversion at Euro 4,500 on an exchange basis for the old unit.